 So how do you get involved?
-A member of the Executive Committee will advise you on the way forward and on how to go about taking your first steps into the world of refereeing.
+A member of the Management Committee will advise you on the way forward and on how to go about taking your first steps into the world of refereeing.
 They will make your details available to the North Caledonian League Secretary, who appoints the officials in this League, and, who is well aware of the need for providing new members with the opportunities to gain experience.

 When you are appointed to a game, at least two days before the match, contact should be made with the Referee to make arrangements for the day of the fixture.
 Contact details of the Referees can be found in the Association handbook, which can be obtained from Association Secretary.
 The Referee will make arrangements with you for transport to the game, normally officials travel together in one car.

 Usually, you will get to the ground about an hour before the game kicks off.
 This will give you and the Referee time to inspect the pitch, warm up and generally prepare for the match.